 Discovery involves conducting interviews and gathering background and marketplace information to gain an understanding of where you are and where you want to go.
-The Discovery process includes asking questions inside and outside your organization: to clearly identify who to communicate with, and how to best communicate with that audience.
+The Discovery process includes asking questions inside and outside your organization to clearly identify who to communicate with and how to best communicate with that audience.
 In addition, Discovery helps identify issues, trends, strengths, weaknesses and opportunities in the marketplace.

 STEP 2: ENVISIONING

 The second step, Envisioning, develops and defines the strategies and other essential components that form the basis of realizing your goals.
-In Envisioning, several fundamentals take shape which can vary by campaign, such as:
+In Envisioning, several fundamentals take shape and can vary by campaign, such as:

 - Evaluate the mindsets of target audiences.
-What is their current mindset?

 - Create campaign strategies to best position your company, product or service in the marketplace.